What Causes Brown or Discolored Water?

 Regular pipe maintenance, flushing your taps, and installing water filtration systems are effective ways to prevent discolored water.

-4. Is brown water a sign of contamination?
+Is brown water and Discolored Water a sign of contamination?

 In rare cases, brown water may indicate microbial contamination, which should be addressed immediately.

-5. What should I do if I suspect an issue with the municipal water supply?
+What should I do if I suspect a Brown Water issue with the water supply?

 Contact your local water authority to report the issue and seek guidance on water quality in your area.